-The NWZ Memorial is available to anyone interested in increasing public awareness in roadway safety.
-The Foundation encourages ATSSA members, ATSSA chapters, and state DOTs to host the NWZ Memorial at your next event.
-To host the NWZ Memorial, please complete and submit the application below.The Memorial hosting fee is $1,500.
+- Host the Memorial - The Memorial is available to anyone interested in increasing roadway safety awareness.
+The Foundation encourages ATSSA members, ATSSA chapters, state DOTs, and industry leaders to host the Memorial at your next event.

 - Submit a Name - The Memorial honors those who died in work zones, including work zone workers, motorists, pedestrians, law enforcement officers, public safety officials (i.e., firefighters and paramedics), and children.